RocketChat/handbook/office/README.md

 # OFFICE RULES

+## Door and alarm pin codes

+If you don't have a pin code for the gate door, the office door or the alarm, contact Marcelo Schmidt ([@marcelo.schmidt](https://open.rocket.chat/direct/marcelo.schmidt)) to get your pin codes.

 ## Leaving the office

 If you are the last to leave the office at any given day, here's a checklist you have to follow before leaving: